goldenstein64/lua-type-track/README.md

 --- (index(number) -> string) & (newindex(number, string) -> ())
 ```

-This is bad because every type in Lua is fundamentally cyclic, via the fundamental `select` operation.
-Every type is able to compute `select(1, ...Type)`, which means the `is_subset` predicate would have to be able to handle cyclic cases in a fundamentally sound and computable way, which is a lot of work, the way this codebase is written (at least if I were to add a `visited` argument to every function), and may not even be possible.
+This is bad because every type in Lua is fundamentally cyclic, via the
+fundamental `select` operation.
+Every type is able to compute `select(1, ...
+Type)`, which means the `is_subset` predicate would have to be able to handle
+cyclic cases in a fundamentally sound and computable way, which is a lot of
+work, the way this codebase is written (at least if I were to add a `visited`
+argument to every function), and may not even be possible.

-This is a Lua library for implementing static analysis of a Lua-like duck type system.
+This is a Lua library for implementing static analysis of a Lua-like duck type
+system.

-The `negation-types` branch is my attempt to write the `is_disjoint` predicate, which would be the basis for complement types, used for type refinement.
-Because of the fundamental undecomposable operation problem, I couldn't get very far.
+The `negation-types` branch is my attempt to write the `is_disjoint` predicate,
+which would be the basis for complement types, used for type refinement.
+Because of the fundamental undecomposable operation problem, I couldn't get
+very far.

 ## Installing

-These files aren't published anywhere, so just clone the repo and use LuaRocks to install dependencies:
+These files aren't published anywhere, so just clone the repo and use LuaRocks
+to install dependencies:

 ```sh
 $ git clone https://github.com/goldenstein64/lua-type-track